Home Page of All Travelogues, (now at dawnkramer.info)

-Before we go any further, it is important for us to state that if the the hurricane Melissa came before we made our reservations, we probably would not be going to Treasure Beach.
-We would have made a reservation somewhere else because there was so much devastation there.
-But we did make reservations so we are committed and we are looking forward to joining a great community.
+Before we go any further, it is important for us to state that if the hurricane Melissa came before we made our reservations, we probably would not be going to Treasure Beach.
+We would have made a reservation somewhere else because we thought there was too much devastation there.
+But we had made reservations so we were committed.

-We loved Forever Cottage in Strawberry Fields last year when we visited,
+We loved Forever Cottage in Strawberry Fields last year when we visited and we loved staying with Grace and Lloyd,

 but could we have a shorter, less rugged drive to and from the airport?
 Maybe our new destination could have a beach but still have the wonderful sense of communtity that Strawberry Fields had in Northeast Jamaica,